bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

         id="1000">
     </script>

-It can be templated in an HTML page to include the Bokeh application at that point.
+You can add this tag to an HTML page to include the Bokeh application at that point.

-App Sessions
+App sessions
 ~~~~~~~~~~~~

-Sometimes, instead of loading a new session, we might wish to load a
+Sometimes, instead of loading a new session, you might wish to load a
+*specific* one.

-*specific* session.
-For instance, a Flask app rendering a page for an
+Take a Flask app that renders a page for an authenticated user.
+You might want
-authenticated user might want to pull a new session, make some
-customizations for the specific user, then serve the specific Bokeh
+it to pull a new session, make some customizations for that specific user, and
+serve this customized Bokeh server session.

-server session.
-This can be accomplished with the |server_session|
+You can accomplish this with the |server_session| function.
+This function
-function which accepts a specific model to embed (or ``None`` for an
+accepts a specific model to embed (or ``None`` for an entire session document),
-entire session document), session ID, and a URL to the Bokeh application.
+session ID, and a URL to the Bokeh application.

-Here is an example of how to use |server_session| and Flask:
+Here is an example of how to use |server_session| with Flask:

 .. code-block:: python